24 Easy Frame Chicken Coop Plans – You Can DIY This Weekend

 This compact chicken coop is elevated from the ground to keep the chicken away from snakes and other predators.
 This coop comes with three nesting boxes and two roosting bars.

-This coop has a removable panel at the back that can easily clean wastes and litter.
-To start building the cage, you need to take measurements of the woods.
+This coop has a removable panel at the back that can easily clean waste and litter.
+To start building the cage, you need to take measurements of the wood.
 Then make the base by laying four posts and stretchers.
 After then, you can now do the walls and so on.

 13. DIY Chicken Coop Plan